DeluxeOwl/chronicle/README.md

 `chronicle` provides a set of reusable helper functions that handle the most complex parts of the event sourcing workflow.
 Implementing a repository is often just a matter of wiring these components together.

 First, you'll define your repository struct.
-It needs dependencies to function: an `event.Log` for storage, a factory function `createRoot` to instantiate your aggregate, an `event.Registry` to map event names to types, and a `codec.Codec` for serialization.
+It needs dependencies to function: an `event.Log` for storage, a factory function `createRoot` to instantiate your aggregate, an `event.Registry` to map event names to types, and a `codec.Codec` for encoding and decoding.

 ```go
 import (